|Traverse to Station 11||House Rock|

 166:48:50 England: Right.
 Go ahead and start out with your 500.

 [Houston actually wanted Charlie to start with a normal pan but Tony's tone of voice suggests that he doesn't think that the order in which Charlie does the photography matters very much.]166:48:52 Duke: Okay.
 You say, I start out with the 500?
 (Hearing Tony) Okay.
-Okay, Tony; I have magazine Kilo (shading the frame counter with his hand), frame count 1, I think, it was.
+Okay, Tony; I have magazine Kilo (with) frame count 1, I think, it was.